Independent Controller Data Processing Addendum (Sovrn as Data Importer)

 - OBLIGATIONS OF THE PARTIES.

 - Consent for Processing.
-Where applicable, each Party agrees that it has obtained, or has taken commercially reasonable efforts to cause to be obtained, valid Data Subject consent (including renewal of consent) as required by Data Protection Laws and Regulations for each Processing purpose for all Personal Data made available for use in connection with the Services, and, as between the Parties, remains solely responsible for obtaining such valid consent and communicating all relevant withdrawals or revocations of consent to the other Party.
-Each Party shall (a) notify the other Party of any changes in, or revocation of, the permission to use, disclose, or otherwise Process Personal Data that it provides to such Party (the “Data Receiving Party”) under the Agreement that would impact the Data Receiving Party’s ability to comply with the Agreement, this DPA or applicable Data Protection Laws and Regulations, and (b) where applicable, accept and abide by instructions and/or any consent signals transmitted by the other Party for Processing of Personal Data (including, for example, in the format consistent with the OpenRTB guidelines and/or relevant IAB framework signals).
-For the avoidance of doubt, nothing in this Section 4(b) shall limit Customer’s notice and/or consent obligations under the Agreement or under Section 8 of this DPA.
+Customer shall obtain, or cause to be obtained all consents, renewals of consent, opt-outs, or other legal bases required by Data Protection Laws and Regulations for each Processing purpose for all Personal Data transferred or otherwise made available for use in connection with the Services including, without limitation. through the use of a consent management platform or other appropriate technology on the Sites.
+As between the Parties, Customer shall remain solely responsible for obtaining such consent or applicable legal bases and communicating all relevant withdrawals or revocations of consent to Sovrn.
+Customer shall notify Sovrn of any changes in, or revocation of, the permission to use, disclose, or otherwise Process Personal Data that it provides to Sovrn under the Agreement that would impact Sovrn’s ability to comply with the Agreement, this DPA or applicable Data Protection Laws and Regulations.
+Sovrn agrees, where applicable, to accept and abide by consent signals transmitted by Customer for Processing of Personal Data in the format consistent with Sovrn’s documentation.
+For the avoidance of doubt, nothing in this Section 4(b) shall limit Customer’s notice and/or consent obligations under the Agreement or under Section 4(c) of this DPA.

 - NO OWNERSHIP OR LICENSE.
-Nothing in this DPA shall be construed to convey any ownership interest or license in the Personal Data that is contrary to the ownership interests and licenses set forth in the Agreement.
+Nothing in this DPA shall be construed to convey any ownership interest or license in Personal Data that is contrary to the ownership interests and licenses set forth in the Agreement.

 - DATA SUBJECTS’ RIGHTS.
 Each Party hereby authorizes the other Party to release all Personal Data in its possession directly pertaining to a verified Data Subject request for data portability to the Data Subject or his/her authorized representative, without regard to whether such Personal Data are owned/licensed by Sovrn or Customer.